HubSpot/hubspot-api-ruby/README.md

 Please note that pagination is used under the hood to get all results.

-## Search by date:
+## Search:
-do_search method is available for all major objects (Companies, Contacts, Deals, LineItems, Products, Quotes & Tickets) and works like:
+do_search method is available for all objects (Companies, Contacts, Deals and etc).

+Only 3 FilterGroups with max 3 Filters are supported.

+### Example search by date
 ```ruby
 require 'hubspot-api-client'
 require 'date'